dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 Pixel Size
    Option to control the resolution for viewport rendering.
    Allows you to speed up viewport rendering, which is especially useful for displays with high DPI.

-.. _bpy.types.CyclesRenderSettings.preview_start_resolution:

-Start Pixels
-   Resolution to start rendering preview at, progressively increase it to the full viewport size.